 Reserve on-show surface space for pieces you wear everyday and stow lesser-worn pieces away out of sight.
 Use clear, stackable containers so you can see what you need at a glance.

 ‘If you’re storing jewelry within drawers, use dividers, compartments or bespoke jewelry organizers to help you keep your pieces separated into categories – this makes it easier to find what you need in a hurry,’ says Emma.
+The same goes for organizing makeup, where dividers and compartments will keep essentials to hand.

 9. Categorize your clothes